Angel2mp3/Pinterest-Power-Menu/README.md

 ---

 ## ✨ Features
+#### Most of these features are supported for the mobile website version!

 ### 🖼️ Original Quality Images
 Pinterest serves downscaled thumbnails by default.
 This script silently rewrites every image URL to load the **full original resolution** from Pinterest's CDN — no popups, no loading delays.
 Falls back to high-res (`736x`) if the original isn't available.